13. Ranges of addresses¶

 Return the size of the range.
 (This is implemented as a macro, but there is a function too.
 The macro evaluates its argument twice.)

-belongs to the range, or FALSE
+Return TRUE if addr belongs to the range, or FALSE if it

 does not.
 (This is implemented as a macro, but there is a function